Ice hockey at the 1992 Winter Olympics

 The men's ice hockey tournament at the 1992 Winter Olympics in Albertville, France, was the 17th Olympic Championship.
-The games were played at the Méribel Ice Palace in Méribel, about 45 km from host city Albertville.
-The competition, held from 8 to 23 February, was won by the Unified Team in its only appearance.
+All the games were played at the Méribel Ice Palace in Méribel, about 45 km from host city Albertville.
+The competition, held from 9 to 23 February, was won by the Unified Team in its only appearance.
 The team was composed of some newly emerged nations from the former Soviet Union, which had dissolved just weeks before the Games began.
 Canada won the silver medal, its first hockey medal since 1968 and 11th Olympic ice hockey medal.

 Medalists

 Qualification

 The Olympic tournament was to be contested by twelve nations.
 The top eleven nations from the 1991 World Championships (eight from pool A, top three from pool B) qualified directly, while the twelfth ranked nation had to play off against the winner of that year's pool C.